wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 So, *OSSEC Manager* (Host 1) will gather the *Agents* alerts and *Logstash Forwarder* (Host 1) will ship them to *Logstash Server* (Host 2).

-We will give you differents configuration files depending on the architecture you need.
+We will give you different configuration files depending on the architecture you need.

 Remember

 * *Single-host:* All the tools on **same** machine
-* *Multi-host:* Tools split-up on **differents** machines.
+* *Multi-host:* Tools split-up on **different** machines.

 1. OSSEC
 ^^^^^^^^^^^^^^^^^^^
-First of all, download the whole OSSEC-Wazuh repository from Github which includes **OSSEC HIDS** latest version (2.8.2 base), Wazuh enhaced capabilites and ELK Stack configuration files.
+First of all, download the whole OSSEC-Wazuh repository from Github which includes **OSSEC HIDS** latest version (2.8.2 base), Wazuh enhanced capabilities and ELK Stack configuration files.

 1.1 Installation
 """"""""""""""""""

-Create a folder on your prefered home directory and download the repository.
+Create a folder on your preferred home directory and download the repository.

 Go home folder, create temporal folder, clone the repository ::